marksimpson82/personal-site-blog/_posts/2012-07-07-a-benefit-of-functional-style-programming.md

 ## Step forward, functional style

-If you’re simply transforming some data D by some function F, you get something like F(D) = D\`.
-D’ is a new object or structure.
-The original input data D remains untouched.
+If you’re simply transforming some data D by some function F, you get something like `F(D) = D’`.

+`D’` is a new object or structure.
+The original input data `D` remains untouched.
 If your program is incorrect after the transformation, all of the original state still exists.

 You can simply break in the VS debugger then use the “Set Next Statement” to rewind the execution to an arbitrary point.
 As long as the operations have no side effects, you can do this as many times as you want or to any depth.
 It’s almost like you recorded the drama on tape and rewound it.

-##

 ## Stuff wot I’m doing